emmettng/emmettng/content/haskell/Monad-Reader.md

 - A chain of Core functions.
 - Intuition:
-    - a Core input -> a chain of functions which inputs and outputs aligned and represented by a Reader Monad.
+    - `an initial input -> a chain of functions`
+       which inputs and outputs aligned and represented by a Reader Monad.
     - Every operation in this function chain shares the same `env` informatoin.
         - CoreInputType -> Reader Env ChainOutputType
         - The `env` being passed down through the core operation chain.